-Policy: Same day shipping with standard configurations for orders before 3 PM EST. Same day shipping with standard configurations for orders before 3 PM EST. Shipping and handling extra.
+Policy: Same day shipping with standard configurations for orders before 3 PM EST. Shipping and handling extra.
 Personal and company checks require 10 days to clear.
 Prices are subject to change, and all items are subject to availability.
 All returns must be shipped prepaid, insured, in original condition and complete with documentation.
-All returns must have RMA number.
+All returns must have PMA number.
 30-day money back guarantee does not include shipping.
 No surcharge for Visa & MasterCard, 2% for American Express.

-Allex Technology Corporation • 18555 East Gale Avenue • Industry, CA 91748 • 818/912-8688 • FAX: 818/912-8048 client (a bank) approached my company for help with something called "SQL" that it had heard would solve all its datasharing problems.
-"We've got a little problem, and we're wondering if you can help us."
+Altec Technology Corporation • 18555 East Gale Avenue • Industry, CA 91748 • 818/912-8688 • FAX: 818/912-8048